Cocktail Mixing Calculator

 Do ratios need to total 100 percent?

 Yes.
-The calculator expects percentages to sum to 100 percent for exact scaling.
+The calculator expects ingredient percentages to sum to 100 percent for exact scaling.

 Can I switch units after calculating?